-Your charming little Shih Tzu is the perfect furry friend to celebrate with your very own stuffed animal that looks just like them.
-By sending us a picture of your lovable Shih Tzu pet, we’ll be able to create a plushie of their likeness in amazing detail and design.
+Simply send us a picture of your lovable Shih Tzu pet and we’ll create a plushie of their likeness in amazing detail and design.
 These handmade stuffed animals get all the details just right from your Shih Tzu’s eyelashes to its flowing coat.
-We work so hard to get it right so that you can have a custom stuffed animal of your pet that you love.
+We work hard to get it right so you have a custom stuffed animal of your pet that you love.

 Each personalized Shih Tzu stuffed animal features:

-Your Shih Tzu stuffed animal will be sure to impress you as it will look so much like your pet that you’ll have a hard time telling who is who.
-We can’t promise any singing from this Shih Tzu stuffed animal, but maybe with a little training, you can get them to obey! ;)
+Your Shih Tzu stuffed animal will be sure to impress you as it will look so much like your pet, you’ll have a hard time telling who is who!
+We can’t promise any singing from this stuffed animal, but maybe with a little training, you can get them to obey! ;)

 With a history that dates back as early as 8000 B.C., the Shih Tzu is thought to be one of the 14th oldest dog breeds in existence.
 The breed is believed to be created by Tibetan Monks, who gave the dogs to Chinese royalty as gifts.
 Many others believe the Shih Tzu originated in China and was bred through the Lhasa Apso and Pekinese.
 Chinese history shows the breed in many art forms from the Tang Dynasty of 618-907 A.D.

 By the 13th century, Marco Polo was reported to say that the Mongolian Emperor Kubla Khan had small lion dogs, which he used to keep his hunting lions calm.
 These lion dogs are thought to be Shih Tzus!